 When it comes to getting enough vitamin C, oranges have reigned supreme as the go-to source.
 And with 70 mg of vitamin C in one medium-sized navel orange, one serving is about all you need to meet you daily dose (the Daily Value for vitamin C is 75 mg for women and 90 mg for men).
 Vitamin C is important for collagen synthesis, helps keep our immune system healthy, fights free radicals in your body and boosts iron absorption for vegetarians and vegans.
 Luckily, most of us get enough vitamin C daily and aren't at risk for a vitamin C deficiency.
 But when you're looking for other ways to get this essential nutrient in your diet, here are six foods that have more vitamin C than an orange.

 When people think of vitamin C, the first thing that (probably) comes to mind is citrus fruit.
 So, it's surprising to hear that some veggies have *even* more vitamin C than an orange—but it's true!
 One cup of chopped broccoli has 81 mg of vitamin C. And if you're looking for delicious ways to enjoy this veggie, try this foolproof Sautéed Broccoli with Peanut Sauce that even the pickiest eaters will love.

 Citrus fruit, step aside.
-There are plenty of other fruits that probably aren't on your radar that are packed with tons of vitamin C. A single serving—or two kiwis—provides 137 mg of vitamin C. With almost double the amount of vitamin C than an orange, you'll want to be snacking on Chocolate-Pistachio Kiwi or Strawberry-Kiwi Cheesecake Toast as soon as possible.
+There are plenty of other fruits that probably aren't on your radar that are packed with tons of vitamin C. A single serving—or two kiwis—provides 137 mg of vitamin C. This fruit has almost double the amount of vitamin C than an orange.

 Related: Easy Fish Tacos with Kiwi Salsa